ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 This is using: $$e^x \leq 1+x+\frac{x^2}{2}\forall x \leq 0\text{ and }e^x \geq 1+x$$

+&nbsp;
+&nbsp;
-By using bound 1 along with repeated application of bound 2 for all $$t$$.
+By using the previous bound along with repeated application of the above bound for all $$t$$.

 We get that  $$\forall a: -log K - \eta \tilde L_{a,T} \leq \sum_{t\in[T]}\sum_b p_{b,t}(-\eta\tilde l_{b,t}+\frac{\eta^2}{2}\tilde l_{b,t}^2)$$